Perimenopause & Menopause

 However, since I started my own journey and awareness of this next stage of life in 2016, I have noticed there is definitely a shift and the menopause is becoming much more talked about.
 This is great, but there is still a long way to go.

-So, let’s talk about menopause because it is very real and it will happen to all women!
+So, let’s talk about menopause because it is very real and it will happen to about half of the population!

-Unfortunately, not all GPs are happy to prescribe Hormone Replacement Therapy (HRT) or will only do so after blood tests.
-However, blood tests are not a good way to diagnose perimenopause – the experts say that going by symptoms is the way to go – so you may need to really insist on being offered HRT or to be referred to a menopause clinic.
+Unfortunately, not all GPs are happy to prescribe Hormone Replacement Therapy (HRT) / Menopause Hormone Therapy (MHT) or will only do so after blood tests.
+However, blood tests are not a good way to diagnose perimenopause – the experts say that going by symptoms is the way to go – so you may need to really insist on being offered HRT/MHT or to be referred to a menopause clinic.
 Some women bypass their GPs altogether and go straight to a private clinic, but you need to know where to go and it can also be very expensive.

-Mr Talaulikar has really helped me and since April 2020 I am on HRT – thankfully I seem to tolerate them – after my symptoms became unbearable.
+Mr Talaulikar has really helped me and since April 2020 I am on HRT/MHT – thankfully I seem to tolerate it ok – after my symptoms became unbearable.
 I am on the third combination of HRT now; the first was great, but I had horrible side effects.
 The second combination wasn’t strong enough, but this last different combination seems to work better.
 Fingers crossed it continues.

 NHS Menopause Clinics Near St John’s Wood – Your GP needs to refer you